-3 Length To Weight Ratio

 Three-Piece, Composite Baseball Bat

-33 Inch Size Not Approved for NCAA Play
+33 Inch Size Not Approved for NCAA & NFHS Play

-2020 Louisville Slugger Meta Prime BBCOR Baseball Bat: WTLBBMTB320
+2020 Louisville Slugger Meta BBCOR Baseball Bat: WTLBBMTB320

-Re-engineered using Louisville's patented 3FX Connection System, this Meta Prime bat is designed for big contact and big power.
-As a hybrid, though, this BBCOR bat doesn't sacrifice pop off the sweet spot for comfort.
-You can expect big, soaring shots deep toward the fences without the frustrating and painful sting of good contact.
+Re-engineered using Louisville's patented 3FX Connection System, this Meta bat is designed for big contact and big power.
+As a two-piece bat, you can expect big, soaring shots deep toward the fences without the frustrating and painful sting.
 This design, coupled with the Premium Pro LS Comfort Grip gives the hands total security.
 And with a -3 drop weight, you can be sure that this beast of a bat carries through that strike zone with serious vengeance.
 The barrel itself is composed of Louisville's EKO Composite Alloy.
 This gives the bat good balance and a large barrel.
 It also provides one of the sweetest popping sounds on contact, giving extra satisfaction to a strong base hit.
 And with the new RTX end cap design, the barrel is maximized for performance and swing speed.

 Louisville Slugger offers a one-year, limited warranty on its non-wood bats.
 Order your own Louisville Slugger BBCOR bat today and enjoy fast, free shipping.